h0tcatSub/Vector76/README_EN.md

 # Find out the true identity of the mysterious tool Fake Sender Flasher

 I often see videos on Youtube of sending non-existing Bitcoin transactions to exchanges and extracting the balance.
-Such videos are scams that steal Bitcoin, Trojan horses, and even if they are genuine, they are often too expensive.
+Such videos are scams that steal Bitcoin, Trojan Malware, and even if they are genuine, they are often too expensive.

 By chance, when I created a specially crafted transaction so that the mining fee would be 0 and sent it, an unauthorized balance was temporarily reflected.
 Of course, since it is not mined, the transaction remains unconfirmed.
 You can temporarily send your balance to the other party.